kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

   document whose only field is a base64(`user:pass`) `auth` blob cannot yield the split `username`/`password` via selection alone; that requires decode and split, which is out of scope.

-<<[UNRESOLVED non-scalar env var targets ]>>
-For environment variables, if the JSON Pointer resolves to an object or array, should the kubelet reject the container start (`CreateContainerError`), or serialize the subtree to a compact JSON string and set it as the env var value?

-- Rejecting avoids the object-in-env-var anti-pattern, size/UTF-8 issues, and `$(VAR)` expansion surprises.
-- Serializing is more permissive but invites misuse.

-For volume items there is no open question: the subtree is always serialized to JSON and written to the file.
-<<[/UNRESOLVED]>>

 ### Risks and Mitigations